open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 When extracting B3, propagators:

 * MUST attempt to extract B3 encoded using single and multi-header formats.
-When extracting, the single-header variant takes precedence over the multi-header version.
+The single-header variant takes precedence over the multi-header version.
 * MUST preserve a debug trace flag, if received, and propagate it with subsequent requests.
 Internally, an OpenTelemetry implementation